I’ll never forget my first Memorial Day Murph workout.

 Most of us would probably say the same - it’s not a workout that is easily forgotten.
 Two miles total, and tons of pull-ups, push-ups, and air squats… Murph isn’t a workout to be taken lightly.

 Above all else, keep in mind that this is a hero workout.
-This workout isn’t about your time, your strategy, or your “RX” ability - instead this is a workout to remember the hero that the workout is recognizing.
+This workout isn’t about your time, your strategy, or your “RX” ability - instead this is to remember the hero that the workout is recognizing.
 In this case, the hero is LT.
 Michael P. Murphy who was killed in action in Afghanistan on June 28th, 2005.